Interested in the wonderful world of nutrition and dietetics?

 6. Complete the last 30 credits in residence at UWM.

-Students interested in pursuing a graduate program in dietetics should note that admission to such programs is competitive and specific admission requirements vary.
-To maximize the likelihood of admission, it is recommended that pre-dietetics students strive to attain a 3.0 cumulative GPA (or higher) and 3.0 GPA (or higher, with no grade lower than C) for any pre-dietetics courses.
+To maximize the likelihood of admission to a graduate program in dietetics, it is recommended that pre-dietetics students strive to attain a 3.0 cumulative GPA (or higher) and 3.0 GPA (or higher), with no grade lower than C for any pre-dietetics courses.
+To maximize admissions eligibility to programs nationwide, students interested in this option are strongly advised to pursue the following chemistry sequence: CHEM 102CHEM 104CHEM 341 (lab recommended), and CHEM 501

-The following are sample Plans of Study, and assume that the student will satisfy (1) UWM's foreign language requirements with high school credits, and (2) the math and English proficiency requirements upon entry.
-Students interested in pre-dietetics should refer to the relevant section of the UWM Catalog and contact the Program Director or Program Advisor for Plan of Study guidance.
+Two sample plans of study are shown below: a general plan and one that integrates Pre-dietetics.
+Both assume that the student will satisfy (1) UWM's foreign language requirements with high school credits, and (2) the math and English proficiency requirements upon entry.
+Students specifically interested in pre-dietetics should refer to the relevant section of the UWM Catalog and contact the Program Director or Program Advisor for Plan of Study guidance.

 Plan of Study Grid